 - Watch for visible signs: Most children exhibit signs when they need to use the bathroom – they jump or hold themselves.
 Keep an eye out for these clues (and an ear out for a more overt one (the sound of water dribbling onto the carpet)).

-- If your son doesn’t take to the potty as you had hoped, don't overreact or punish.
+- If your son doesn’t take to the potty as you had hoped, don't punish or shame.
 That is the quickest way to set the process back.

 Learning to control your bladder as you sleep takes much longer than daytime diligence.
 This leaves some children in nighttime diapers well after they’ve conquered potty training during waking hours.
 Even so, there are hints that your child is ready to brave the bed without a barrier.

 First, wait until he uses the toilet during the day consistently.
 Then begin to check his diaper after naps and nights.
 Once it begins to stay dry repeatedly, you can give night without diapers a shot.
 There’ll be accidents, so prepare yourself: wetting the bed is common among children – about 15% of five-year-olds and 10% of six-year-olds will still have accidents in bed.
 It’s possible it will require months or years before your child is fully incident-free.